 Dr. J and Dr. C ultimately decided to move, hoping to save money long-term on a smaller space.
 PRG mapped out all of the referral sources and current patients.
 They identified a suitable section of town, but ideally, Dr. J and Dr. C wanted to stay as close to their current location as possible.

 4) Road Blocks

-PRG was committed to Dr. J and Dr. C’s vision of reducing their square footage and moving them into a space that would improve their office work flow.
-One of the options that emerged from their search was an available space just down the hall from their current office, which was listed at a really great price per square foot.
+PRG was committed to Dr. J and Dr. C’s vision of reducing their square footage and moving them into a space that would improve their office workflow.
+One of the options that emerged from their search was an available space just down the hall from their current office, which was listed at a great price per square foot.

 After negotiating with the landlord, Dr. J and Dr. C were able to move their practice into the open space down the hall with virtually no moving costs and only days of downtime, instead of weeks.

-In a really tight submarket and in a specialty practice with two owners, PRG was able to satisfy both doctor’s interests.
+In a really tight submarket and in a specialty practice with two owners, PRG was able to satisfy both doctors’ interests.
 In addition, PRG negotiated with the landlord to pay $6 per square foot less than market value, saving the practice over $350,000 over their lease.
-PRG also negotiated $300K in allowance to help build out their ideal space and the move of their suite number so they could keep the same address.
+PRG also negotiated a $300K allowance to help build out their ideal space and move their suite number so they could keep the same address.

 Dr. J and Dr. C leveraged this move to revamp their ophthalmology practice and reduce their space by 20%, allowing them to become more efficient as a business.